Lipreading and managing hearing loss: advanced

 What level is the course and do I need any particular skills?

-You will have an acquired hearing loss and will be proficient in spoken English to communicate with others.
-You will be able to read simple English sentences.
+You will have an acquired hearing loss and use spoken English to communicate with others.

 You will have attended both a beginners' and improvers' lipreading course, or you will have agreed with the tutor that the level of the class is appropriate for you.